11 Obscure Expressions of Surprise We Should Bring Back

 A number of strange-sounding Australian exclamations mentioned in Sidney J. Baker’s 1945 book The Australian Language deserve a comeback: “Here are some well-established variations on the theme to show that we have not been idle even in simple matters: speed the wombats! stiffen the lizards! stiffen the snakes! and stiffen the wombats!”

-Jonathon Green’s tremendous GDoS records this term in the UK since the early 1900s: It’s a euphemistic version of “My ass!”
+Green's records my elbow in the UK since the early 1900s: It’s a euphemistic version of “My ass!”
 This is a natural expression since, according to idiom, these are the two most easily confused body parts.
 A similar expression is “My wig!”
 Sometimes folks get a little more verbose with this one, yelling, “My wig and whiskers!” or “My wigs and eyes!”
 The short version appeared in 1848, in Charles Dickens’s Oliver Twist: “‘Oh my wig, my wig!’ cried Master Charles Bates.”

 Quite a few of these terms are minced oaths, which turn God and Jesus into more acceptable terms.
 This one is a euphemism squared.
 Piminy is an alternation of Jiminy, which has been used since the early 1800s (especially in the form Jiminy Christmas) to avoid saying Jesus Christ.
 In 1912, an article from Ohio’s Newark Advocate used the term in an example presumably designed to mimic a regional accent: “Jumping piminy, wat a hevy trunk.”